Increasing power for the VW TDI: basic performance upgrades

 Also note that there are two different ways to advance timing: physically adjusting the injection pump pulley or through VCDS adaptation.
 If you have an aftermarket chip, the chip maker has already adjusted the timing as necessary!

 To adjust the injection pump timing, adjust the injection pump as shown in (for mk3 cars: 1000q: timing belt part 2) , OR (for mk4 ALH cars: 1000q: timing belt part 2).
+These are exclusive articles so please join our free community to view.
 Use a VCDS to make sure that you are staying within the normal operating boundaries and adjust the pump as necessary. mk4 pumpe duse cars (2004+) do not have mechanically adjustable injection timing.

 More advanced power upgrades

-Also note that performance tires are also recommended to get the most power to the ground.
-Sticky tires usually wear out faster and give less fuel economy than harder non performance tires, so take this into account when thinking about what your goals are.
+Performance tires are also recommended to get the most power to the ground.
+Sticky tires usually wear out faster and give less fuel economy than harder non performance tires, so take this into account when thinking about what your performance goals and intended use are.

 back to 1000 answered questions: index